mbhosseini70/GDC-Methylation-Data-Pipeline/README.md

 # Comprehensive DNA Methylation Data Processing for All TCGA Cancer Projects

+For those wishing to run or edit this script, it's highly recommended to utilize [Google Colab](https://colab.research.google.com/).
+The motivation for this recommendation is twofold:

+1. **Library Dependencies**: Google Colab provides a streamlined environment for managing the necessary R library dependencies without the need for local setup.

+2. **Data Volume**: The script processes a significant volume of data.
+Google Colab offers a cloud-based solution, ensuring smooth performance and alleviating the need for local computational resources.

 ## Description
 The script facilitates seamless data extraction and preparation from the TCGA.
 The functionalities included are:
 - Library installation